jayshields/jquery-php-ajax-pagination-example/README.md

 # jquery-php-ajax-pagination-example

 Example code for creating a paginated result set using PHP and AJAX.
 Specifically makes use of jQuery, Silex and PDO.
+This code was written as a companion for [a SitePoint article](http://www.sitepoint.com/pagination-jquery-ajax-php/).

 ## Prerequisites